OpenModelica/OpenModelica/doc/UsersGuide/source/porting.rst

 Incomplete specification of initial conditions
 ------
 The simulation of Modelica models of dynamical systems requires the tool to determine a consistent initial solution for the simulation to start.
-In principle, this can be done by adding to the system equations one initial condition for each continuous state variable (after index reduction) and one initial condition for each discrete variable, then solving the resulting initialization problem.
+To do so, the system equations are augmented by adding one initial condition for each continuous state variable (after index reduction) and one initial condition for each discrete state variable.
+Then, the augmented system is solved upon initialization.

 These initial conditions can be formulated by adding a *start = <expression>* and a *fixed = true* attribute to those variables, e.g.

 .. code-block:: modelica